Learning Zone - Finding Paternity Cases in Sheriff Court Records

 In general, many of these women were young, unmarried and therefore not wealthy.
 Many of these women could not afford to take the father of their baby to court.

-Therefore, if you see 'Poor' next to the name of your ancestor in a Sheriff Court record it means that she received financial help to take her case to court.
+Therefore, if you see 'Poor' next to the name of your ancestor in a Sheriff Court aliment case it means that she was given assistance directly by the court.